-MCC has established a partnership with Inceptia to expedite the federal financial aid verification process.
+We are pleased to announce we have established a partnership with Inceptia to expedite the federal verification process for Manchester Community College.
 Verification Gateway (VG) from Inceptia is an online portal to guide students and parents through verification.

 - Create your account and choose preferences for text messages and e-signatures.

 - Confirm your signature and review your information.

 *If you are a dependent student, your parent also needs to create their own account and complete each of these steps.

 Verification Gateway Links and Deadlines for Manchester Community College

 2021-2022 Federal Verification: https://www.verificationgateway.org/mcc2022